akshay-kap/Meng-699-Image-Banding-detection/README.md

 This work is completed as a research project at University of Waterloo, Under guidance of Dr.Zhou Wang and Jatin Sapra MEng.

 #### 1.3 Results
+The following results are obtained using the method described in [`Link to paper ADD link`](https://2021.ieeeicassp.org/)
  ![](/Results_and_visualizations/Performance_Comparison.PNG)

 #### 1.4 Citation